 The United Kingdom has long been a destination for people from around the world seeking new opportunities and a stable life.

-For many foreign nationals, particularly those seeking settlement or citizenship, demonstrating a grasp of these values alongside proficiency in the English language is also a mandated part of the immigration process.
+For many foreign nationals, particularly those seeking settlement or citizenship, demonstrating a grasp of life in the UK alongside proficiency in the English language forms part of the formal immigration process.
+Practical guidance on day-to-day settlement and adapting to UK life is available here: Adapting to life in the UK.

 Section A: The Concept of Integration